Canada Greener Homes Loan (June 2022 – Current)

 Canada Greener Homes Grant (May 2021 – Current)

-For step-by-step instruction on how to efficiently navigate the process, and to receive a referral to an accredited Energy Auditor in your region, please reach out to us for assistance.
+For step-by-step instructions on how to efficiently navigate the process, and to receive a referral to an accredited Energy Auditor in your region, please reach out to us for assistance.

 PST Exemption for Renewable Energy Products (2013 – current)